Schedule a Free Consultation

 Long Island residents looking for long-term care have several options to consider, depending on their needs and preferences.
 Nursing homes, while an option, are often the most expensive and may not deliver the best outcomes.
 Costs for nursing homes on Long Island range from $96,360 to $142,350 per year, with an average stay of 2.5 years.
 Given the high costs and potential drawbacks, other options may be more appealing.

 In-home care is frequently preferred by many.
-This can involve hiring a professional caregiver or using services like adult day care to alleviate some of the caregiving responsibilities from family members and friends.
-To elaborate, adult day care centers provide group supervision in a community setting, focusing on social and recreational activities and can also offer health services when needed.
+This can involve hiring a professional caregiver or using services such as adult daycare to alleviate some of the caregiving responsibilities from family members and friends.
+To elaborate, adult day care centers provide group supervision in a community setting, focusing on social and recreational activities, and can also offer health services when needed.
 These centers allow seniors to stay engaged and active during the day while returning to their homes in the evening.

 The average cost for an in-home caregiver is $23,400 per year, while adult day care costs around $19,500 per year.
 Typically, seniors may require this type of care for three to five years.
 It’s important to note that these figures cover care costs only and do not include housing, food, or utilities.
 Medicaid is available to cover all three types of care, but it comes with strict income limits.
 Consulting with a Medicare lawyer can help protect assets when relying on Medicaid.